RobertoPrevato/jekyll-now/_posts/2018-10-24-Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python.md

 ![Built-in sign-up page](https://raw.githubusercontent.com/RobertoPrevato/robertoprevato.github.io/12626c1de8290a4a36c23fbc6c0e194d49a195ad/images/posts/b2cjwtpy/sign-up-0.png)

-The built-in sign-up user journey requires sending a verification code to the inserted email address (to verify ownership of the typed email address), adding passwords and the fields specified in "Sign-up attributes".
-This journey might be too complex for some users, in such cases, it is possible to create custom account creation pages by altering XML configuration of policies.
+The built-in sign-up user journey requires sending a verification code to the inserted email address (to verify ownership of the typed email address), passwords and the fields specified in "Sign-up attributes".

 After account creation, the browser is redirected to the *reply_url* chosen earlier, in this case https://jwt.ms, including an *id_token* as hash parameter.
 The page at jwt.ms reads this token and displays it on the front-end.